Skip to main content

 Zapier connects apps.
 The entire product is "when this happens, do that."
 No AI magic.
 No delightful animations.
 Just reliable automation that runs in the background while you do actual work.

-When to Invest in Excitement
+When Should You Invest in Excitement?

 Boring is not a universal prescription.
 Invest in excitement when: